raspberrypi/documentation/usage/terminal/README.md

 Some commands that make permanent changes to the state of your system require you to have root privileges to run.
 The command `sudo` temporarily gives your account (if you're not already logged in as root) the ability to run these commands, provided your user name is in a list of users ('sudoers').
 When you append `sudo` to the start of a command and press `enter` you will be asked for your password, if that is entered correctly then the command you want to run will be run using root privileges.
 Be careful though, some commands that require `sudo` to run can irreparably damage your system so be careful!

-Further information on `sudo` and the root user can be found on the [linux root page](../linux/usage/root.md).
+Further information on `sudo` and the root user can be found on the [linux root page](../../linux/usage/root.md).

 ## Installing software through apt-get

 Rather than using the Pi Store to download new software you can use the command `apt-get`, this is the 'package manager' that is included with any Debian based Linux distributions (including Raspbian).
 It allows you to install and manage new software packages on your Pi.
 In order to install a new package you would type `sudo apt-get install <package-name>` (where `<pacakge-name>` is the package that you want to install).
 Running `sudo apt-get update` updates a list of software packages that are available on your system.
 If a new version of a package is available then `sudo apt-get upgrade` will update any old packages to the new version.
-Finally, `sudo apt-get remove <pacakge-name>` removes or uninstalls a package from your system.
+Finally, `sudo apt-get remove <package-name>` removes or uninstalls a package from your system.

-More information about this can be found in the [linux usage section on apt](../linux/software/apt.md).
+More information about this can be found in the [linux usage section on apt](../../linux/software/apt.md).

 ## Other useful commands